Tamiment Playhouse Records

 Immediate Source of Acquisition

 Donated by the Tamiment Institute, 1983.
 The accession numbers associated with this gift are 1983.002 and 1983.006.
-Additional material in this collection were found in the repository in 2014.
+Additional materials in this collection were found in the repository in 2014.
 The accession number associated with these materials is 2014.085.

-After the Tamiment Playhouse records were donated to NYU in 1983, the archive collected additional photographs, playbills, music scores and other memorbilia to augment the collection.
+After the Tamiment Playhouse records were donated to NYU in 1983, the archive collected additional photographs, playbills, music scores and other memorabilia to augment the collection.
 A number of small donations were made at this time.

 About this Guide